for Food Physics & Materials

 Plant meat & Cultivated meat

-We use the sustainable and novel protein nanofibril to design compatiable, food-grade and strong hydrogel as scaffold for cultivating meat.
+We use the sustainable and novel protein to design compatiable, food-grade and strong hydrogel as scaffold for cultivating meat.

-Food fortification and oral nutrition delivery for human health
+Food fortification and oral nutrition delivery

 How to make the food healther?
 Food fortification is one effective strategy to provide micronutrients, such as vitamins and minerals, to improve food nutritional quality and thus contributes to the prevention and reduction of micronutrient deficiency-related diseases.